Welcome to Cruising With Kids cruise blog.

 Claire has always had a strong connection to the sea and grew up on the south coast of England, within half an hour of the cruise port of Southampton.
 Her own cruising adventures began when she was 14 with a school trip around the Eastern Mediterranean.
 Since then she’s played taxi driver to her parents as they’ve embarked on numerous cruises around the world.

 Now with two young children of her own she’s reacquainting herself with family cruising and is loving every minute.
-Her first family cruise was onboard Carnival Vista in 2016.
+Her first family cruise was onboard Carnival Vista in 2016 and she’s cruised solo with her girls on Royal Caribbean’s Navigator of the Seas in 2018.
 Claire also writes, Tin Box Traveller, sharing holidays ranging from camping trips to spa breaks with kids, as well as outdoor fun, family days out and travel tips.

 Claire now lives in Devon with her husband, two children and sea dog.